 This certificate requires a total of 22 credits, as detailed below.

-- IWP 621 Conflict Prevention and Stabilization: Democracy Building in U.S. Foreign Policy OR IWP 640 Cultural Intelligence for Strategy and Analysis
+- IWP 621 Stabilization and Nation-Building: History and Policy OR IWP 640 Cultural Intelligence for Strategy and Analysis

 - IWP 642 Economics for Foreign Policy Makers (2 credits)